deco3500-2017/assigned-null/README.md

 **Note:** assigned-null for github

-**Study Mates** is a simple solution to find other people to meet and study with, whether it be another individual or a group.
+**Study mates** is a simple solution to find other people to meet and study with, whether it be another individual or a group.

 ### **Contributors** <br />